Iterable/mcp-server/README.md

 npx @iterable/mcp setup --cursor
 ```

-Alternatively, you can manually edit your configuration file (after adding your key to the keychain):
+Alternatively, you can manually edit your configuration file (after adding your key):

 ```json
 {